turtle2007/ff/_posts/2018-12-21-Crossmodal-Paradox.md

 	<img src="{{site.baseurl}}/images/paradox/Fig1.eps" width = "700"/>
 </figure>

+For the detailed description, please read my paper.

 #### Experiment 1

 In the [easy] level, the two CCs are isolated and not affecting each other.